-8.11 In the Bank's opinion, there is likely to be significant merit in including the contractual trigger features in a single 'umbrella' agreement.
+8.11 8.12 Legal documents should be drafted to ensure any direction of the Bank to write down or convert internal MREL liabilities is legally binding on the instrument parties and legally enforceable by the Bank.
+In the Bank's opinion, there is likely to be significant merit in including the contractual trigger features in a single 'umbrella' agreement.
 This approach has the benefit of providing greater simplicity, transparency and assurance on the circumstances under which a group's internal MREL or equivalent instruments in other jurisdictions will trigger.